UX DESIGN

 3 mobile screens showing the new "Use Up" feature

 Cooking is a personal journey, and for many NYTimes Cooking is a go-to resource for their cooking adventures.
 As someone who loves to try out new recipes at home, I find myself drawn to the app for its amazing recipe content.
-That being said, I've experienced some frustrations while navigating the app – from juggling ingredient amounts and reading directions simultaneously to the occasional hiccup in search results.
+That being said, I've experienced some frustrations while navigating the app – from juggling ingredient amounts and reading directions simultaneously, to the occasional unhelpful search results.

 These little quirks got me wondering: am I the only one experiencing these frustrations?
 I wanted to find out what hurdles (if any) others are experiencing with the NYTimes Cooking app, with the hope of making the experience of cooking even smoother and more enjoyable.